 Hymns/songs used have to be included in the church’s annual return to CCLI so that the song writers get paid.

-Please check with the Director of Music (even if another organist is playing for your service) as not all are covered by CCLI.
+Please check with the organist who is playing for your service.

 The hymn that is most often used that is not covered by CCLI (or anyone else) is ‘Morning has broken’.
 To use this you need to make direct contact with the copyright owners, David Higham Associates, 5-8 Lower John Street, Golden Square, London, W1R 4HA, United Kingdom.
 Tel: 020 7434 5900 , Fax: 020 7437 1072 www.davidhigham.co.uk firstname.lastname@example.org